YashKumarYK/LeetCode/889-construct-binary-tree-from-preorder-and-postorder-traversal/NOTES.md

-suppose there is ith element which is added to the root node, the left node will be the (i+1)th element of the preorder traverrsal the right node will be of the (i-1)th element of the postorder traversal to find the ith index, we use the.
+suppose there is ith element which is added to the root node, the left node will be the (i+1)th element of the preorder traverrsal the right node will be of the (i-1)th element of the postorder traversal to find the ith index, we use maps. instead of using map we can use vectors of( n+1) size;
+​